Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Type-I Cosmic Strings

 Furthermore, the value of $\beta$ profoundly impacts the CS network evolution and its GW signature.
-While the expression for $\Omega_\text{GW}(f)$ in Eq.~\ref{GWdensity} has a generic form, it depends critically on the string tension $\mu \propto \nu_R^2\, B(\beta)$.
-The function $B(\beta)$ varies from $1$ for $\beta \ll 1$ to $ln(\beta)$ for $\beta \gg 1$, leading to a significantly different normalization of the GW spectrum for the same symmetry-breaking scale $\nu_R$.
+While the expression for $\Omega_\text{GW}(f)$ in Eq.~\ref{GWdensity} has a generic form, it depends critically on the string tension $\mu_{cs} \propto v_R^2\, B(\beta)$.
+The function $B(\beta)$ varies from $1$ for $\beta \ll 1$ to $ln(\beta)$ for $\beta \gg 1$, leading to a significantly different normalization of the GW spectrum for the same symmetry-breaking scale $v_R$.
 More importantly, the parameter $\beta$ determines the fraction of energy lost to gravitational radiation versus particle emission, which influences the loop number density (parameterized by $\zeta$ and $\alpha$ in Eq.~\ref{GWdensity}) \cite{Ringeval:2005kr, Blanco-Pillado:2011egf}. \textit{Type-I} strings have attractive self-interactions, leading to a different loop-chopping efficiency and network scaling solution compared to the more commonly studied \textit{type-II} case.
 Our analysis, which focuses on the $\beta \ll 1$ regime, therefore explores a distinct and observationally viable corner of the CS parameter space that is intimately linked to the neutrino mass generation mechanism.
+We have shown the impact of $\beta$ on the GW spectrum in Fig.~\ref{fig:beta_var} for a fixed value of $v_R=10^{14}$~GeV.
+The GW spectrum decreases logarithmically with the decrease in $\beta$.

-Our analysis is now extended to the case $\beta\simeq0.01$.
+Our analysis is now extended to the case $\beta\simeq0.01$ to put the constraints on the parameter space for a wide range of GW detectors.